rogeriochaves/blog/source/_posts/2022-01-04-pragmatic-pragmatic-programmer.md

 > “But you said we’d use database XYZ!
 We are 85% done coding the project, we can’t change now!”

 In practice there are not a lot of reasons for switching one relational database with another, and even if you do, it will probably not be crazy hard, SQL is very standardized (much easier to learn than the thousands of ORMs APIs we have), on a small codebase find and replace can do most of the trick.
-Even if a big codebase decides to switch, it will be incremental and have a migration plan anyway, it will never be “just change a config on the ORM”.
-Now if the change is for a completely different way to store the data to some domain specific NoSQL, or replace those MySQL queues with Kafka, then probably your abstractions won’t hold, and you will need to change your architecture to really take advantage of it anyway.
+Even if a big codebase decides to switch, it will be incremental with a migration plan anyway, it will never be “just change a config on the ORM”.
+Now if the change is for a completely different way to store the data to some domain specific NoSQL, or replace those MySQL queues with Kafka, then probably your abstractions won’t hold anyway, you will need to change your architecture to really take advantage of it.

 An abuse of “reversibility” causes for example Generic Cloud Usage, [from ThoughtWorks radar](https://www.thoughtworks.com/radar/techniques/generic-cloud-usage):